chen7897/Connect_Four_AI/README.md

 ## Description
 This is a Connect Four game with AI implementation.
 Players can compete against each other or against an AI.
 The project is built using Python and Pygame.

-The game is played on a grid of 6x7 slots that start blank, and can be filled with red or yellow discs.
+The game is played on a grid of 6x7 slots that starts blank, and can be filled with red or yellow discs.
 <p align="center">
   <img src="docs/empty_board.png" alt="Home Screen" width="300">
 </p>